tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/20_motivation.md

 Can "black box", symbol-less AI power safety-critical systems like self-driving cars?

-We propose to test this hypothesis using the miniature self-driving cars of "Duckietown", a platform for autonomy education and research (Fig.~\ref{fig:duckietown_nice})\footnote{To learn more about Duckietown, the reader might start by watching a few videos at \href{http://vimeo.com/duckietown}{http://vimeo.com/duckietown}}.
+We propose to test this hypothesis using the miniature self-driving cars of "Duckietown", a platform for autonomy education and research (Fig.~\ref{fig:duckietown_nice})

+To learn more about Duckietown, the reader might start [by watching a few videos](http://vimeo.com/duckietown).

 At present, the Duckietown platform comprises mostly "classical" (non-neural) baseline implementations of typical robotics navigation tasks, with learning used only in a few instances (such as object detection).
 The promise of DL is that these methods should be able to easily eclipse classical methods---but is this really the case?

 \begin{figure}[p]
 \centering
 \includegraphics[width=0.75\columnwidth, trim={0 35mm 0 0}]{figures/duckietown_nice_with_bot2.jpg}
 \vspace{1em}
 \includegraphics[width=1\columnwidth]{figures/CameraDataProcessed.jpg}
 \caption{In Duckietown, inhabitants (duckies) are transported via an autonomous mobility-on-demand service (Duckiebots).
 Duckietown is designed to be inexpensive and modular, yet still enable many of the research and educational opportunities of a full-scale self-driving car platform.
 The robots are completely vision based and all computation runs in real time on a Raspberry PI. }
 \label{fig:duckietown_nice}